-We can now introduce the relative position (RP), which quantifies the effect of the misplacement of relevant documents.
-It was first proposed in Ferro, Sabetta, Santucci, and Tino (2011) as a support to the creation of an interactive system for exploring DCG plots via the addition of a bar visually showing the effect of the misplacement at each rank position.
-It was then exploited for a visual interactive failure analysis system as reported in Angelini, Ferro, Santucci, and Silvello (2012b, 2014), Di Buccio et al. (2011a, 2011b), and Ferro et al. (2011).
+We can now introduce the Relative Position (RP) which quantifies the effect of the misplacement of relevant documents.
+It was first proposed in (Ferro et al., 2011) as a support to the creation of an interactive system for exploring DCG plots via the addition of a bar visually showing the effect of the misplacement at each rank position.
+It was then exploited for a visual interactive failure analysis system as reported in (Angelini et al., 2012b, 2014; Di Buccio et al., 2011a,b; Ferro et al., 2011).
 In this paper, we exploit RP as a stepping stone for introducing the new Twist measure as well as formally proving some of its properties.

 Figure 1 provides an intuitive view of the functioning of RP, relying on the previous example.
 In an ideal ranking, which is provided by the ideal run \mathbf{i}t , the "highly relevant" documents would come first, followed by the "fairly relevant" ones, then the "partially relevant" ones, and finally the "not relevant" ones would come.
 Suppose now that at rank position 2 there is a "not relevant" document, in the area where "highly relevant" documents would be expected.
-In the most optimistic view, that is, the one that minimizes the misplacement, this document comes from the beginning of the area of the "not relevant" documents at rank 8, which is provided by $\min{i}(nr)$: therefore, there is a negative misplacement by 6 positions.
+In the most optimistic view, i.e. the one that minimizes the misplacement, this document comes from the beginning of the area of the "not relevant" documents at rank 8, which is provided by $\min{\mathbf{i}t}(\mathbf{nr})$: therefore, there is a negative misplacement by 6 positions.
 Note that at rank 1 there is a "highly relevant" document as expected, thus the misplacement is zero.
 In a similar way, at rank position 9, there is a "fairly relevant" document, in the area where "not relevant" documents would be expected.
-Again in the most optimistic view, that is, the one that minimizes the misplacement, this document comes from the end of the area of the "fairly relevant" documents at rank 4, which is provided by $\max{i}(fr)$: Therefore, there is a positive misplacement by 5 positions.
+Again in the most optimistic view, i.e. the one that minimizes the misplacement, this document comes from the end of the area of the "fairly relevant" documents at rank 4, which is provided by $\max{\mathbf{i}t}(\mathbf{fr})$: therefore, there is a positive misplacement by 5 positions.